 The grandiose histories written about Omaha highlight early hotels, but don’t often mention that they discriminated against African Americans.
 However, places like the Grand Central Hotel, the Cozzens Hotel, the Herndon House were all segregated.
 Black people were simply not allowed to stay at them.

 Later hotels in Omaha like the Fontenelle, the Blackstone, and the Flatiron Hotel were all segregated, too.
 Only very famous Black people were allowed to stay at them.
 Other Black travelers couldn’t stay in downtown Omaha, including sports stars and entertainers, as well as the average African American traveler for business or personal reasons.
-They had to have their own places to stay.
+People had to have places to sleep.

 Black-Owned or Operated Hotels in Omaha